BattleDemon/IT-Journal-App/README.md

 ### Issues and Solutions

-Every thing (Title, First Appearance, last editited) was reversed due to how sort function works.
-Just had to un reverse it so it was in correct order
+Sorting by title, first appearance, and last edited was initially reversed because of how the sort function was implemented, so I adjusted it to display entries in the correct order.

-The search of "2" never filtered out the entries without "test2" because of the year been also considered "2025" so all entries has this as an option so i decided to exclude the year values from the search and only include the month and day.
-This could end up been a worse feature when the journal is extended to cross year use and people wish to find an old entry by the year it was made in, but i belive it to be a better of two bad options
+Searching for “2” returned every entry since the year “2025” was included in all dates, which meant the filter never worked properly.
+To fix this, I added search options that let the user toggle whether the search checks the title, date, or categories, giving more control and avoiding unwanted matches.

 ### Final Version